dotmesh-io/docs/hugo/content/references/cli.md

 Flags:
   -c, --config string   Config file to use (default "~/.dotmesh/config")
+      --verbose         Display details of RPC requests and responses to the dotmesh server

 Use "dm [command] --help" for more information about a command.
 </pre></div>